sdam-au/sddk_py/README.md

 The main functionality of the package is in uploading any Python object (dict, list, dataframe) as a text or json file to a preselected shared folder and getting it back into a Python environemnt as the original Python object.
 It uses sciencedata.dk API in combination with Python requests library.

+### Dependencies

+* requests
+* pandas
+* matplotlib
+* getpass

 ### Install and import

-To install and import the package within your Python environment (i.e. jupyter notebook) run:
+To install and import the package within your Python environment (i.e. a jupyter notebook) run:

 ```
 !pip install sddk ### to be updated, use flag --ignore-installed